Princesses Beatrice and Eugenie grapple with fallout from parents’ Epstein scandals

 In one email exchange, Epstein initially drops a quick note to a partially redacted address which appears as “ferg,” asking “where are you?”
 Roughly an hour and a half later, “Sarah” says she is “In Miami” and “aiming to get to you for 12.30 for lunch.”

-The financier then offers her a car, which “Sarah” declines but asks for the address and clarifies: “It will be myself, Beatrice and Eugenie.”
+The financier then offers her a car, which “Sarah” declines but asks for the Florida town address and clarifies: “It will be myself, Beatrice and Eugenie.”

 Epstein sends another email the following day, this time to former British socialite and co-conspirator Ghislaine Maxwell, confirming the visit took place.
 A separate email thread between Epstein and his personal assistant days earlier also appears to indicate that he paid for the trio’s flights to the US at a cost of $14,080.10.

-Note: Correction: A previous version of this story misidentified the location of Ferguson’s 2009 visit with Epstein, which was in Palm Beach, according to DOJ documents.